wyfbw07/CAN-Payload-Encode-Decode-Tool/README.md

 A instance of the class DbcParser must be created first, and use the parse function to load and parse the DBC file.
 All messages and signals info will then be stored.

-*<u>This function can be called only once.</u>* Currently it does not allow repeated calls of this function.
-Typically there is little use cases that you would want to re-parse the file.
+Again, <u>this function can be called ONLY once.</u> It does not allow repeated calls of this function.
+There is little use cases that you would want to re-parse the file.
 However if you do want to re-parse, destroy the existing class instance and create a new one to parse again.

-For message classes, these information will be stored:
+For message classes, these information will be parsed:
 - Message name
 - Message ID
 - Message size (payload length)
 - Transmitter name
 - A std::vector of Signal classes

-For signal classes, these information will be stored:
+For signal classes, these information will be parsed:
 - Signal name
 - Signal unit
 - Signal start bit